appaquet/exomind/examples/web/README.md

   `npm install && npm run start`

-  Note: `npm` is used here instead of `yarn` because we depend on `exocore` via its path and that `yarn` as the bad habit of copying all files in the `exocore` directory, including its massive target directory, because it bypass ignored files.
+  Note: `npm` is used here instead of `yarn` because we depend on `exocore` via its path and that `yarn` has the bad habit of copying all files in the `exocore` directory, including its massive target directory, because it bypasses ignored files.
 See [this issue](https://github.com/yarnpkg/yarn/issues/2822).

 * Open browser to [http://127.0.0.1:8080](http://127.0.0.1:8080)
     * Copy the displayed discovery PIN.
-    * On main node, add node `exo cell node add` and enter paste discovery PIN.
+    * On the main node, add node `exo cell node add` and enter paste discovery PIN.

 ## End to end testing

 * Install Playwright dependencies `npx playwright install --with-deps`

-* Run test server in background `cd tests && exo -d node daemon &`
+* Run test server in background `exo -d tests/node daemon &`

-* Run tests `cd .. && npm exec playwright test`
+* Run tests `./tools/e2e.sh`